-- Diffuse insecurity and volatile governance; - High number of returnees (from Sudan) people concentrated in the border areas (Northern Bahr el Ghazal), with low socio-economic integration and vulnerable livelihoods; - Restriction on livestock movements and competition for land & water threatening the traditional pastoral system; - Lack of reliable network of input producers, suppliers and agro-dealers; - Lack of communication between farmers and service providers in remote areas. - Large areas affected by drought and change of rain pattern; - Poor communication, transport and storage infrastructures; - Inadequate extension and veterinary services.
+Diffuse insecurity and volatile governance;

+- High number of returnees (from Sudan) concentrated in the border areas (Northern Bahr el Ghazal), with low socio-economic integration and vulnerable livelihoods and of people fleeing their home (to neighbouring countries);

+- Restriction on livestock movements and competition for land & water threatening the traditional pastoral system;

+- Lack of reliable network of input producers, suppliers and agro-dealers; - Lack of communication between farmers and service providers in remote areas. - Large areas affected by drought and change of rain pattern; - Poor communication, transport and storage infrastructures; - Inadequate extension and veterinary services.